ctavolazzi/fogsift/src/wiki/field-notes/002-precision-accuracy.md

 ---

 In CNC machining, precision and accuracy are different things.
-Understanding this distinction changes how you diagnose problems—in manufacturing and everywhere else.
+Understanding this distinction changes how you diagnose problems, in manufacturing and everywhere else.

 ## The Definitions